evelyne24/ops-intelligence/docs/01_project_structure.md

 docker compose up
 ```

-This will first run the `analyzer` service.
-Once it completes, the `dashboard` service will start, and you can access the web interface at [http://localhost:8501](http://localhost:8501).
+This will start all services.
+The `analyzer` will run, and then you can access the `dashboard` at [http://localhost:8501](http://localhost:8501).

 ### Running Services Individually

-You can also run the services individually using the CLI defined in `src/ops_intelligence/main.py`.
+You can also run the services individually using the CLI in `main.py`:

 -   **To run the analysis:**
     ```bash
-    python -m main analyze
+    python main.py analyze
     ```

 -   **To run the dashboard:**
     ```bash
-    python -m main dashboard
+    python main.py dashboard
     ```

 ### Debugging